Geological history of Earth: Archean Eon

 Artist's impression of Earth during its second eon, the Archean.
 The eon started with the Late Heavy Bombardment around 4.031 billion years ago.
 As depicted, Earth's planetary crust had largely cooled, leaving a water-rich barren surface marked by volcanoes and continents, eventually developing round microbialites.
 The Moon orbited Earth much closer, appearing much larger, producing more frequent and wider eclipses as well as tidal effects.

 Earth of the early Archean may have had a different tectonic style.
 It is widely believed that the early Earth was dominated by vertical tectonic processes, such as stagnant lid, heat-pipe, or sagduction, which eventually transitioned to plate tectonics during the planet's mid-stage evolution.
 However, an alternative view proposes that Earth never experienced a vertical tectonic phase and that plate tectonics have been active throughout its entire history.
 During this time, Earth's crust cooled enough that rocks and continental plates began to form.
 Some scientists think because Earth was hotter in the past, plate tectonic activity was more vigorous than it is today, resulting in a much greater rate of recycling of crustal material.
 This may have prevented cratonization and continent formation until the mantle cooled and convection slowed down.
 Others argue that the subcontinental lithospheric mantle is too buoyant to subduct and that the lack of Archean rocks is a function of erosion and subsequent tectonic events.
-Some geologists view the sudden increase in aluminum content in zircons as an indicator of the beginning of plate tectonics.
+Some geologists view the sudden increase in aluminium content in zircons as an indicator of the beginning of plate tectonics.

 Unlike Proterozoic rocks, Archean rocks are distinguished by the presence of heavily metamorphosed deep-water sediments, such as graywackes, mudstones, volcanic sediments and banded iron formations.
 Greenstone belts are typical Archean formations, consisting of alternating high- and low-grade metamorphic rocks.
 The high-grade rocks were derived from volcanic island arcs, while the low-grade metamorphic rocks represent deep-sea sediments eroded from the neighboring island rocks and deposited in a forearc basin.
 In short, greenstone belts represent sutured protocontinents.

 The Earth's magnetic field was established 3.5 billion years ago.
 The solar wind flux was about 100 times the value of the modern Sun, so the presence of the magnetic field helped prevent the planet's atmosphere from being stripped away, which is what probably happened to the atmosphere of Mars.
 However, the field strength was lower than at present and the magnetosphere was about half the modern radius.